tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](slides/slides130.html){:target="\_blank"}

 *__THANKSGIVING BREAK (Nov.
-23 - Nov.
+21 - Nov.
 26)__*

 >  There will be no class this week: students are encouraged to use the time either to meet with the instructors with questions about the final project or to work on the final project.

 *__Week 14 (Nov.
-29):__ Student Project Review*
+28):__ Story Maps and Student Project Review*

+[//]: # (sent Bertrand a note - danob@miami.edu)

-Class will be an opportunity for students to present their course work and receive constructive criticism from the other students and instructors.
+We will give an introduction to several online mapping platforms with a focus on how they are used to map urban sustainability and resilience.
+Basic components of an online mapping platform and basic webpage concepts necessary to work with online mapping will be identified.
+The remainder of class will be an opportunity for students to present their course work and receive constructive criticism from the other students and instructors.
 If time is available, students will have the opportunity to work on final projects with the instructors present.
 We are pleased to welcome Bertrand Dano from the School of Engineering who will share his use of GIS in 3D modeling with Blender.

+> Learning Objectives

+-   Understand basic components of online mapping
+-   Describe several configurations for an online map or map mashup

+> Practical Objectives (one or two only - TBD)

+-   Create a simple ArcGIS Online Storymap
+-   Create a simple Knight Labs Storymap
+-   Create a basic webpage using HTML / css / javascript
+-   Identify different sources for map tiles
+-   Demonstrate web based mapping APIs: Leaflet, Mapbox, OpenStreetMap
+-   Demo of the Miami Affordability Project

 >  Optional Reading: